-The Programs team is focused on connecting PTA members and leaders with the information they need to be successful, as well as developing programs.
-Whether your PTA is registering for LAUNCH, or requesting a Connect Program, the Programs team is available to assist you.
+The Programs team is focused on connecting PTA members and leaders with the information they need to be successful and develop programs.
+Whether your PTA is registering for LAUNCH or requesting a Connect Program, the Programs team is available to assist you.